Website icon Xpert.Digital

 📈 Growth of the ICT industry in 2024

-According to a current forecast by the digital association Bitkom, sales in the ICT industry will increase by 4.4 percent to a total of 224.3 billion euros in 2024.
-This means that the ICT economy is growing significantly faster than the overall economy, which is a sign of the continued high demand for digital solutions and services.
-Especially in economically challenging times, it becomes clear how important digitalization is for companies, society and the state.
+According to a recent forecast by the digital association Bitkom, the revenue of the ICT sector will increase by 4.4 percent in 2024, reaching a total of €224.3 billion.
+This means the ICT industry is growing significantly faster than the overall economy, reflecting the continued high demand for digital solutions and services.
+Especially in economically challenging times, the importance of digitalization for businesses, society, and the government becomes clear.

 💼 Investments and business climate in the digital economy